RfidResearchGroup/proxmark3/doc/colors_notes.md

 You can also use the command  `pref show` to see and set your personal setting.

-Why use colors in the Proxmark3 client?
+Why use colors in the Proxmark client?
 When everything is white it is hard to extract the important information fast.
 You also need new-lines for extra space to be easier to read.
 We have gradually been introducing this color scheme into the client since we got decent color support on all systems: OSX, Linux, WSL, Proxspace.